jamesmontemagno/xamarin.forms-workshop/Part 2 - MVVM/README.md

 }
 ```

-2. Inside of the `MonkeysViewModel` constructor, create the `GetMonkeysCommand` and pass it two methods
+2. Inside of the `MonkeysViewModel` constructor, create the `GetMonkeysCommand` and pass in the method we created:
-    - One to invoke when the command is executed
-    - Another that determines if the command is enabled.
-Both methods can be implemented as lambda expressions as shown below:

 ```csharp
 public class MonkeysViewModel : BaseViewModel